Eek-A-Mouse

-Eek-A-Mouse (born Ripton Joseph Hylton, 19 November 1957) is a Jamaican reggae musician.
-He is one of the earliest artists to be described as a "singjay".
-Eek-A-Mouse is well known for pioneering his own style of scatting, differing from the-then toasting deejays in the 80s.
+Eek-A-Mouse is the stage name of Ripton Joseph Hylton (born 19 November 1957), a Jamaican reggae musician.
+He is one of the earliest artists to be described as a singjay.
+He is known for pioneering his own style of scatting, differing from the-then toasting deejays in the 1980s.
+Apart from his distinctive vocal style, Eek-A-Mouse has been noted for often wearing flashy and eccentric costumes during his performances.
+In a 1985 interview, he explained: "Entertaining is not just singing and rapping to audiences.
+People want to see you in costume and dancing."

-Biography
+Early life, family and education

+Ripton Joseph Hylton was born in Kingston, Jamaica.
+He attended college.